michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 **2. Model Appropriate AI Use**

 In supervision meetings:
-> "I used AI to quickly scan recent literature on your topic—here's what it flagged.
+> "I used AI to quickly scan recent literature on your topic,here's what it flagged.
 But I want you to read these three papers fully because AI's summary missed important nuances."

 This shows: AI for efficiency, human for depth.